- Types of E-learning Platforms

 After the student has selected the course, they are taken to the Course landing page.

-To make this page informative for your students, consider adding course description and skills it improves, instructor's picture with a small bio, length of the course and number of students enrolled.
+To make this page information for your students, consider adding course description and skills it improves, instructor's picture with a small bio, length of the course and number of students enrolled.

 It's also handy to add a FAQ section at the end of a Course page where your students will receive answers on the most popular questions, and/or browse related articles.